undefinist/blog.undefinist.com/_posts/2020-05-06-writing-a-shader-graph.md

 project, it was one of the first features I wanted to add to our custom engine/editor, and one of the first features I prototyped independently.

+Here's a little snippet of the shader graph in our engine, showing off a fake water material used for a level:

+{% include video.html name="watermat.webm" loop=true autoplay=true muted=true %}

 ### Constraints

 Writing a shader graph is hard.
 For one, there is a distinct lack of examples and resources on the web.